Ælle of Sussex: Early sources

 There are two early sources that mention Ælle by name.
 The earliest is The Ecclesiastical History of the English People, a history of the English church written in 731 by Bede, a Northumbrian monk.
 Bede mentions Ælle as one of the Anglo-Saxon kings who exercised what he calls "imperium" over "all the provinces south of the river Humber"; "imperium" is usually translated as "overlordship".
 Bede gives a list of seven kings who held "imperium", and Ælle is the first of them.
-The other information Bede gives is that Ælle was not a Christian—Bede mentions a later king as "the first to enter the kingdom of heaven".
+The other information Bede gives is that Ælle was not a Christian—Bede mentions a later king, Æthelberht, as "the first to enter the kingdom of heaven".

 The second source is the Anglo-Saxon Chronicle, a collection of annals assembled in the Kingdom of Wessex in c.
 890, during the reign of Alfred the Great.
 The Chronicle has three entries for Ælle, from 477 to 491, as follows: